 … and many more if you’re looking around for those “Top Travel Blogs” posts.

 These are outliers, though, because they’re earning through several monetization strategies.
 Some include promoted pieces.
 Others rely on services or products.
-But, many still have flight programs in resource sections for those hyped up and ready to book.
+But, many still have flight affiliate programs in resource sections for those hyped up and ready to book.

 Even on the small scale promoting flight offers and promotions are worthwhile.
 Adding it gives utility